ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Verification Tasks
 --------------------
-..
-COMMENT:

 ``RUN_TASK_GET_OBS_CCPA``: (Default: false)
    Flag that determines whether to run the ``GET_OBS_CCPA_TN`` task, which retrieves the :term:`CCPA` hourly precipitation files used by METplus from NOAA :term:`HPSS`.
 See :numref:`Section %s <get-obs-ccpa>` for additional parameters related to this task.

-   ..
-COMMENT: No description of task in config_defaults.
-Just lists var and default value

 ``RUN_TASK_GET_OBS_MRMS``: (Default: false)
    Flag that determines whether to run the ``GET_OBS_MRMS_TN`` task, which retrieves the :term:`MRMS` composite reflectivity files used by METplus from NOAA HPSS.
 See :numref:`Section %s <get-obs-mrms>` for additional parameters related to this task.

-   ..
-COMMENT: No description of task in config_defaults.
-Just lists var and default value

 ``RUN_TASK_GET_OBS_NDAS``: (Default: false)
    Flag that determines whether to run the ``GET_OBS_NDAS_TN`` task, which retrieves the :term:`NDAS` PrepBufr files used by METplus from NOAA HPSS.
 See :numref:`Section %s <get-obs-ndas>` for additional parameters related to this task.

-   ..
-COMMENT: No description of task in config_defaults.
-Just lists var and default value

 ``RUN_TASK_VX_GRIDSTAT``: (Default: false)
    Flag that determines whether to run the grid-stat verification task.
 The :ref:`MET Grid-Stat tool <grid-stat>` provides verification statistics for a matched forecast and observation grid.
 See :numref:`Section %s <VX-gridstat>` for additional parameters related to this task.
 Valid values: ``True`` | ``False``